 For decades, people believed diabetes occurred due to changes in the liver and the pancreas.
 However, researchers have now determined the underlying cause of diabetes to be the changes that first take place in the brain.
 The hormone insulin has natural neural protection properties and certain growth factors.

 The new theory influenced scientists to perform research using the diabetes medication known as liraglutide, which contains the glucagon-like peptide-1, also known as GLP-1.
 The formula acts as a receptor agonist.
 When administered to laboratory animals, the medication dramatically enhanced the cognitive function of rodents with Alzheimer’s disease.
 Later testing uncovered similar results in hundreds of human test subjects.
 As the medication demonstrated effectiveness, the development of a triple-receptor agonist was thought to offer more neural protection and benefits.

 Using medications is just one of the many ways older adults can boost their health and wellbeing.
 Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional non-medical home care.
-Fairfield, CT, Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
+Fairfield, Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
 To create a comprehensive in-home care plan for your aging loved one, call us at 203-955-1915 today.